jdferreira/data-processing-book/en/module8.md

 ## Steps:

-1. In this module, we will search, using regular expressions, the enzymes whose aminoacid sequence matches a certain pattern.

-    a.
-You can consult a [reference of regular expressions](https://pythonforbiologists.com/regular-expressions/).

 1. Open your Personal Area on your computer and create a folder named module6.
 Save the file `selected2.csv` given as input in the previous folder.
 Open the application `IDLE (Python 3...)`.